 - It is not straightforward to locate the right track for the cutter, and it can be awkward to keep the cutter in the track.

 - Cuts only in pre-defined increments.

 - You have to keep track of lots of pieces!

-Interestingly, this is also made by EK Success (I wonder if it is intended to replace the Curvy Cutter?!).
+Interestingly, this is also made by EK Success, which makes me wonder if it is intended to replace the Curvy Cutter.
 This cutter consists of two pieces, the base and the cutting handle.
 There is also a drawing handle which can hold a pen or pencil for drawing circles, if desired.
 (It adjusts to hold pencils of various sizes, too).
 You dial in any size circle that you wish to cut, from 1″ to 6″.
-EK Success has provided an instruction sheet for this product, as well.
+EK Success has provided an instruction sheet for this product, as well (or they used to).